craighillelson/on-call/README.md

 # Instructions
 1. Save "on-call.py" to a directory containing a csv of employees.
-1. In Terminal, type "python on-call.py"
+1. In Terminal, type "python3 on-call.py"